kadenflick/FlickTools/utils/README.md

 [ ] - If cache is present, calls to query property will by default update the cache

 [ ] - Test if running update operations on cached data and not writing changes until a `commit()` call is made is viable.
 This could come into conflict with the query property overwriting the cache, so we might need to have a secondary queried cache that maps to the main cache.

+[ ] - Allow creation of Table objects with valid workspace paths thatsont currently exist.
+Overload the constructor to try and create an object in the workspace with the specified data type based on the subclass constructor that is called.
+This will likely have to be implemented in each subclass before `super().__init__()` call because the arcpy constructor function for each type require different parameters. (e.g. FeatureClass(<path>, shapeType='Polygon', fields=[<Field>, ...])